WorldHeatFlowDatabase/free-web-mapping-libraries/README.md

     </li>
 </ol>
  ```
-o Add a new functionailty (as row)
+o Add a new functionailty (as row in tabel)
 ```html
 <tr>
     <!--Functionality name-->